iamstarkov/fp-js-workshop/01-theoretic-intro.md

 ### why not oop #4, composition&nbsp;over&nbsp;inheritance

-On the other side, with inheritance:
+On the other side, with composition:
 * Dog: pooper + barker
 * Cat: pooper + meower
 * CleaningRobot: driver + cleaner